 (DPoS).
 This factor increases the decentralization of the Avalanche network without sacrificing scalability.
 In contrast, PoW, PoS, and DPoS end up having one actor process transactions, whose work is then validated by others.

 (DAG) optimized consensus protocol.
-DAG allows the network to process transactions in parallel.
-Validators randomly poll other validators to determine whether a new transaction is valid.
-After a certain number of this repeated random subsampling, it's statistically proven that it would be almost impossible for a transaction to be false.
+A DAG allows the network to process transactions in parallel.
+Validators poll a sampling of other validators to determine whether a new transaction is valid.
+After a certain number of this repeated random subsampling, it's statistically proven that it would be all but impossible for a transaction to be false.